 While inspired by St. Julie Billiart’s simplicity and loving spirit, Phyllis wasn’t attracted to religious groups and felt she wasn’t “Sister material.”
 It turns out she was Sister material and you’ll enjoy reading about her 50+ years of ministry!

 “There was no doubt in my mind that I was supposed to become a Sister of Notre Dame, but never in my wildest dreams did I think I’d stay for 50 years!”
-You’ll want to read about her 50+ years of ministries.
+You’ll enjoy reading about her 60 years of ministries.

 Phyllis attended Notre Dame High School where, influenced by the Sisters who taught there, she realized that she, too, wanted to serve and make a difference in the world.
 Find out how Sr. Phil “makes a difference.”

 Liane is still in awe of where her life journey has taken her.
 Part of her many years of ministry were spent in Peru.
 Nowadays you’ll find Sister working in special education and in spiritual direction.
-You can read more about Sister’s journey.
+You can read more here about Sister’s journey.

 At age 19, Helen announced her decision to enter the Sisters of Notre Dame and one brother warned, “Oh, Helen… they’ll never keep you.”
-But, of course, keep her they did, and her years as a Sister now number 75!
+But, of course, keep her they did, and her years as a Sister now number more than 75!
 Read about her life and a few of the things that help keep her young at heart!

 Sister Ruth is the daughter of immigrant parents, and she grew up learning to overcome challenges and improvise.
 This served her well during her years of teaching at all grade levels on the West Coast, but was especially valuable when she served in Kenya.

 While Sister taught in many schools throughout California, she found a home in the Los Angeles Archdiocese where, as principal, she brought new life to several schools and also continued this role at Notre Dame School, Santa Barbara.
 You’ll want to read about Sr. Judy’s educational impact in Southern California.